 Part B covers non-hospital medical needs including doctor services, outpatient care, lab work, ambulance, and medical equipment costs.

-Medicare Advantage plans “bundle” Original Medicare Part A and Part B, usually Part D, and may include extra benefits, into one insurance health plan.
+Medicare Advantage plans “bundle” Original Medicare Part A and Part B, usually Part D, and may include extra benefits, in one health insurance plan.

-Beneficiaries may obtain Part D prescription drug coverage through a Medicare Advantage plan or a standalone Prescription Drug Plan.
+Beneficiaries may obtain Part D prescription drug coverage through a Medicare Advantage plan with prescription drug coverage or a standalone Prescription Drug Plan.

 Medicare Supplement Insurance Plans help pay for costs not covered by Original Medicare Parts A and B.